oneapi-src/oneDPL/cmake/README.md

 - Macro `ONEDPL_USE_TBB_BACKEND` is set to `0` and `ONEDPL_USE_OPENMP_BACKEND` is set to `0` if serial backend is chosen.

 ### Using oneDPL package on Windows
-On Windows, CMake requires some workarounds to use icx[-cl] and icpx successfully.
-A cmake package has been provided 'oneDPLWindowsIntelLLVM' to apply these required workarounds.
+On Windows, CMake requires some workarounds to use icx[-cl] successfully.
+A CMake package has been provided 'oneDPLWindowsIntelLLVM' to apply these required workarounds.
-We recommend using icx or icx-cl, as it requires fewer changes for proper usage.
+Some workarounds are provided for icpx, but it is not fully supported on Windows at this time.
 We also recommend updating to the most recent version of CMake, as they are actively improving support for Intel compilers (https://gitlab.kitware.com/cmake/cmake/-/issues/24314).
 To enable the workarounds, please add `find_package(oneDPLWindowsIntelLLVM)` to your cmake file before you call `project()`.
 If using oneDPL from source files, you must add oneDPL's cmake directory to your `CMAKE_PREFIX_PATH` to allow CMake to find `oneDPLWindowsIntelLLVM`.

 For example: